 While a lack of expressed support does not mean that the project is necessarily opposed by the community, consideration is given to projects which are able to demonstrate support from the communities they will ultimately serve.
 AHFA recognizes that having community support can also reduce the "NIMBY" (Not-In-My-Backyard) issues that may accompany an affordable housing project.

 AHFA is required to evaluate each application to determine which projects should receive Housing Credits.
-Applicants must complete the following basic steps:
+To facilitate the evaluation process, all applicants must complete the following basic steps: